 A graphical summary of my most recent paper

-In July 2021, I joined the Peter Lind Group at the Department of Molecular Biology, Umeå University (Sweden) as a postdoctoral fellow supported generously by the Wenner-Gren Foundations.
-I'm currently attempting to develop approaches to forecast the evolution of antibiotic resistance in pathogenic bacteria by mapping mutation biases and fitness across diverse resistance mechanisms.
+In July 2021, I joined the Lind Lab at Umeå University (Sweden) as a postdoctoral fellow supported generously by the Wenner-Gren Foundation.
+I am currently working on two distinct projects:

-I'm a proud alumnus of the Population Biology Lab (PBL) at IISER Pune (India), where I spent more than a decade under the guidance of Sutirth Dey (I began as an undergrad trainee in 2010, continued as a PhD student, earned my doctorate in 2019, and worked as a postdoc until June 2021).
+I am an alumnus of the Population Biology Lab (PBL) at IISER Pune (India) where I spent more than a decade under the guidance of Sutirth Dey (I began as an undergrad trainee in 2010, continued as a PhD student, earned my doctorate in 2019, and worked as a postdoc until June 2021).
 During my time at PBL, I became fascinated by the interactions of mutation, drift and selection in organismal populations.
 I was (and still am) particularly captivated by the complexity that underlies the process of adaptation in seemingly simple asexual systems.

 At PBL, I used combinations of bacterial experimental evolution, population-wide genomics, and agent-based simulations to study the following: